Ryanair cuts profit forecast again as fares tumble

 Chief Executive Michael O'Leary remained in typically ebullient mood on Monday, saying that passenger numbers and on-board spending are strong but that there is weak demand for air travel across Europe.

-"People are characterizing this as 'what's gone wrong?'
+"People are characterising this as 'what's gone wrong?'
 Nothing!
 We are booming ahead," he said in a conference call, citing October passenger numbers up 6 percent from a year ago.

 "There is a weaker pricing environment out there.
 Get over it.
 Wherever that pricing falls, it will be significantly below what our competitors can withstand."